 Over the last 15 years, we’ve fielded hundreds of inquiries from people caught between a rock & a very hard place.

 They “booked” a DJ for their event, paid said DJ in full & now it’s hours before the party...with no DJ to be found.
 Inevitably, they’re looking for a last minute hero at a discount.

-When hiring a professional DJ(or contractor of any type) it’s in the best interest of both parties to sign a contract containing the terms of agreement, payment amount & expected execution date of services.
+When hiring a professional DJ(or contractor of any type), it’s in the best interest of both parties to sign a contract containing the terms of the agreement, payment amount & expected execution date of services.

-4-The cost of services is clearly stated along with payment responsibilities of the purchaser.
-The contractor can’t ask for extra money after the contract has been signed.
+4. The cost of services is clearly stated, along with the payment responsibilities of the purchaser.
+The contractor can’t ask for extra money after the contract is signed.

 Contracts aren’t just something lawyers created to make more money.
 They were created to protect the customer.

 Greenvillian DJs provide quotes, contracts & invoices to all our clients.
 It’s part of Professional DJ Entertainment.

 This happens more than we mention, but it seems to be a growing error during wedding ceremonies.

 The officiant fails to tell people they can sit down after the bride arrives at the alter or after the opening prayer.
 Then everyone stands up for the next 20 minutes while the photographers and videographers scramble to get some kind of decent shot for the soon to be newlyweds.

 This is horribly problematic in more ways than you think: